Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Molecular bonds are the foundation of everything you'll encounter in molecular physics—they determine why water behaves differently than methane, why metals conduct electricity, and why DNA holds its shape.
-You're being tested on your ability to explain how atoms interact, what forces govern molecular behavior, and why different substances exhibit dramatically different physical properties.
-The key concepts here include electronegativity differences, electron sharing vs. transfer, and intermolecular vs. intramolecular forces.
+Molecular bonds are the foundation of everything you'll encounter in molecular physics.
+They determine why water behaves differently than methane, why metals conduct electricity, and why DNA holds its shape.
+The core skill here is explaining how atoms interact, what forces govern molecular behavior, and why different substances have dramatically different physical properties.

+The key concepts are electronegativity differences, electron sharing vs. transfer, and intermolecular vs. intramolecular forces.
 Don't fall into the trap of memorizing bond types as isolated definitions.
-Instead, focus on the underlying mechanisms: What's happening to the electrons?
+Focus on the underlying mechanisms: What's happening to the electrons?
 How does this affect macroscopic properties like melting point, conductivity, or solubility?
-When you understand the why, you can predict behavior for molecules you've never seen before—and that's exactly what FRQs will ask you to do.
+When you understand the why, you can predict behavior for molecules you've never seen before.

 These are the strong bonds that form molecules themselves.
 Intramolecular forces involve electron sharing or transfer between atoms and require significant energy to break.

 These weaker forces act between molecules rather than within them.
 Intermolecular forces determine bulk properties like boiling point, viscosity, and solubility without breaking molecular identity.
+When you boil water, you're overcoming intermolecular forces (the molecules separate), not breaking covalent bonds (the bonds within each molecule stay intact).

 | Concept | Best Examples |